-Forensics Evidence Unit is Accredited by ASCLD/LAB The Forensic Evidence Unit is Accredited to the American Society of Crime Laboratory Directors/Laboratory Accreditation Board - International (ISO/IEC 17025) testing standards.
+Forensics Evidence Unit is Accredited to ANSI-ASQ National Accreditation Board The Forensic Evidence Unit is accredited to the ANSI-ASQ National Accreditation Board (ISO/IEC 17025: 2005) forensic science testing standards.

 History and Function

 The earliest reference for forensic processing by EPD personnel is from 1959.
 Detectives originally performed the forensic skills and chose to work in the assignment.
 No formal date can be located for a unit being established.